 The "classification" comprises a two character "group symbol" providing a general summary of dominant soil characteristics.
-The "name" summarises the particle sizes within the soil which most influence it's behaviour.
-The detailed description presents more information about the soil's composition, condition, structure, and origin.
+The "name" summarises the particle sizes within the soil which most influence its behaviour.
+The detailed description presents more information about composition, condition, structure, and origin of the soil.

-Classification, naming and description of soils requires the relative proportion of particles of different sizes within the whole soil mixture to be considered.
+Classification, naming and description of soils require the relative proportion of particles of different sizes within the whole soil mixture to be considered.

-Particle size designation and Behaviour Model Solid particles within a soil are differentiated on the basis of size.
+Solid particles within a soil are differentiated on the basis of size.

-The engineering behaviour properties of a soil can subsequently be modelled to be either "fine grained" (also known as "cohesive" behaviour) or "coarse grained" ("non cohesive" behaviour), depending on the relative proportion of fine or
+The engineering behaviour properties of a soil can subsequently be modelled to be either "fine grained" (also known as "cohesive" behaviour) or "coarse grained" ("non cohesive" behaviour), depending on the relative proportion of fine or coarse fractions in the soil mixture.

-Particle Particle Behav iour Model
+Particle Size Particle Behavi our Model

-Size Size Behaviour Approximate
+Designation Size Behaviour Approximate

-Fraction (mm) Dry Mass
+(mm) Dry Mass

-Boulder >200 Excluded from particle be
+Boulder >200 Excluded fro om particle

-Cobble 63 - 200 aviour model as "oversize"
+Cobble 63 - 200 behaviour m nodel as

+"oversize"

 Gravel 1 2.36 - 63 Coarse >65%

-Sand 1 0.075 - 2.36 Coarse >00%
+Sand 1 0.075 - 2.36 Coarse > 65%

 Silt 0.002 - 0.075 Fine >35%

-Clay <0.002 FILLE > 30 /0
+Clay <0.002 Title × 5570